Streamscript

 )

-We hope this helps you when working with collections in Streamscript.
-All these commands may be applied to primitives, lists, maps, or indeed any nested combination of collections.
+We hope this assists with Streamscript collection transforms.
+All commands work with primitives, lists, maps, or indeed any nested combination of collections.

 Transform Tips